opnfv/armband/docs/release/installation/installation.instruction.rst

 For virtual deploys all the targets are VMs on the Jumpserver.
 The deploy script will:

    - Create a Salt Master VM on the Jumpserver which will drive the installation
-   - Create the bridges for networking with virsh (only if a real bridge does not already exists for a given network)
+   - Create the bridges for networking with virsh (only if a real bridge does not already exist for a given network)
-   - Install Openstack on the targets
+   - Install OpenStack on the targets
-      - Leverage Salt to install & configure Openstack services
+      - Leverage Salt to install & configure OpenStack services

 .. figure:: img/fuel_virtual.png
    :align: center